 Personal possessions help residents feel at home and provide extra stimulation and time for reminiscence.

-Our cooks always ask for feedback from our residents, and are more than willing to adapt menus.
+We always encourage feedback from our residents, and are always able to adapt menus.

 Read more about food and nutrition in our care homes.